Going to Water

 - Medium

-- Digital video and sound
+- Multi-channel video with sound

 - Dimensions